-The application process involves submission of an application and completion of interview to establish suitability.
-It is the applicant’s responsibility to provide certificated evidence of entry qualifications with their college application in order to be considered for interview.
+The application process involves submission of an application to the South West College’s online application system.
+It is the applicant’s responsibility to provide certificated evidence of entry qualifications, with their college application, to be considered for interview.
+Following a selection process whereby a decision is made if candidates meet the required entry criteria applicants will be offered an interview to establish suitability, for entry onto the programme.
 Successful completion of all components of the admission procedures contribute to the overall admission decision.
-Closing date for applications 21st April 2023.
-Applications will be sifted in May and interviews will take place on 13th and 15th June 2023.
-Where the number of places is oversubscribed, additional criteria will be used and candidates will be called for interview by date order of application.
-Please note that submission of an application does not guarantee an interview, as places may fill before all applications are reviewed.
+Closing date for applications 24th April 2026.
+Applications will only be considered after this date, should there be a situation where the programme is under subscribed.
+In this case candidates will be called for interview by date order of application.
+Applications will be sifted in May 2026 and interviews will take place on 9th and 11th June 2026.
+Please note that submission of an application after the closing date, does not guarantee an interview, as places may be filled before all applications are reviewed.
 Early application is therefore advisable.

-All full-time & part-time courses starting in September 2024 are open for applications.
+All full-time & part-time courses starting in September 2026 are open for applications.
 Please click on the Apply on our College website to begin your application.

 If you require assistance, or have any questions throughout the online application process, you can contact a member of the College Admissions Team by emailing admissions@swc.ac.uk